Skip to main content

 National Interest

 This research addresses a critical technical gap: how authority is assigned, monitored, degraded, revoked, and recovered in autonomous systems where decisions occur faster than human reaction time.
-The proposed endeavor is evaluated under the Dhanasar three-prong framework for EB2-NIW national interest waiver eligibility.
+The proposed endeavor is evaluated under the Dhanasar three-prong framework for substantial merit, position to advance the work, and broader national benefit.

 1. Substantial Merit & National Importance